MileHacker Logo

 Visa Application Process

 Travelers to Dandong, like most parts of mainland China, generally make visa arrangements.
 The most common visa type for tourists is the L-visa, or Tourist Visa.
-Submitting your application takes place at of Chinese origin embassy or consulate in your home country country, or through someone From china person Visa Application Service Center (CVASC).
+Submitting your application takes place at of Chinese origin embassy or consulate in your home country, or through a Chinese person Visa Application Service Center (CVASC).
 The application typically calls for an appointment, submission of physical documents, and sometimes an interview.
 Processing usually spans 4-10 business days, though expedited services often exist for one more fee when a visa is needed quickly.

 Required Documents